-Semiya kesari recipe – made without using food color.
-Semiya kesari is a variation to the semiya payasam, made with an addition of kesar/saffron, but made without using milk.
 There are some sweets which I rarely make at home, considering the amount of unhealthy refined sugar that goes towards making them.
-This semiya kesari is one of them, but it is a last minute option since it can be made quickly within 15 minutes.
+This semiya kesari is one of them.

-I made this colorful semiya kesari without using any food colours, just by adding a pinch of saffron.
-You may also like to check this rava kesari recipe.
+I make this colorful semiya kesari without using any food colors, just by adding a pinch of saffron.
+If you are keen to use artificial color use organic natural color.

 - ½ to ¾ cup Sugar

-- Add nuts and fry them till golden.
-Keep these side in a plate
+- Next add cashew nuts and fry them till light golden.

 - Garnish semiya kesari with nuts and raisins.
 If desired can add a tsp of ghee.

 Alternative quantities provided in the recipe card are for 1x only, original recipe.

 For best results follow my detailed step-by-step photo instructions and tips above the recipe card.

 © Swasthi’s Recipes